RamisUrban/RamisUrban.github.io/03ZuidHolland.md

       <img src="{{ '/assets/img/featuredwork/03-ZH/tech-typo.jpg' | prepend: site.baseurl }}"></a>
 </div>

-These three rings will further synergize with each other and leads to new production-consumption clusters:
+These three rings will further synergize with each other and lead to new production-consumption clusters:

 <div style="text-align:center;">
 <img src="{{ '/assets/img/featuredwork/03-ZH/03-Dairy-color.jpg' | prepend: site.baseurl }}"